-H. pylori lysate
+Preparation of H. pylori lysate

 H. pylori SS1 was grown on 5% sheep blood agar plates under microaerobic conditions for 3 d and was sequentially incubated on 5% sheep blood agar plates under anaerobic condition for 7 d.
 After cultures, H. pylori SS1 were collected and sonicated in PBS.
 The supernatants after centrifugation were collected and used as the whole lysate of H. pylori.
 The protein concentration of the filtered whole lysate was determined using the Protein Assay Bicinchoninate Kit (Nacalai Tesque).